Fundamental Business Concepts scope Bank reference data model.

 Call Report reference data

-For US banks one of the key reports required to be filed is the quarterly Consolidated Report of Condition and Income, generally referred to as the call report or RC report.
+For US banks, one of the key reports required is the quarterly Consolidated Report of Condition and Income, commonly referred to as the call report or RC report.
 The Federal Financial Institutions Examination Council (FFIEC) publishes the XBRL taxonomy and bank filings.

 FFIEC Call Report Intuition filings